 While Thaipusam is an amazing cultural experience to enjoy with kids, some practical tips will help to make the trip more enjoyable:

 - Always try to go early, a combination of the mid-day sun and heaving crowds is never a good thing, especially with children.

-- The celebration falls on 9th of February this year but you can go a few days earlier as it will already start getting festive.
+- You can go a few days earlier as it will already start getting festive.
 Going earlier may also give you the opportunity to climb right to the top of the 272 steps to the inner sanctum.
 On the day itself, you will be jostling with way too many people.

-- Of course, it will be very atmospheric on the 9th with a multitude of kavadis which are milk pots carried on decorated wooden arches.
+- Of course, it will be very atmospheric on the day itself with a multitude of kavadis, milk pots carried on decorated wooden arches.
 The sizes of kavadis vary and many are very colourful.

 - Also a sight to behold will be the devotees, some who may have piercings on their bodies.
 My children were fascinated by the sight last year but I did prepare them beforehand with pictures of what to expect.